Reviews You Can Rely On

 REASONS TO AVOID

-The Dakine Camino ski glove offers excellent value.
-Constructed with a nylon shell and leather palm, it provides dexterity with the insulation packed strategically towards the back of the hand.
-It also comes with a thin synthetic liner to enhance its warmth on super cold days.
-The thinner construction at the palm provides breathability, making it functional for backcountry touring and resort use.
-When choosing a glove for more moderate temperatures, we often reached for this glove.
+The Dakine Camino ski glove offers good value for the price, with a long list of features and decent warmth.
+Constructed with a nylon shell and leather palm, the insulation is packed strategically towards the back of the hand to improve dexterity.
+It also comes with a removable fleece liner that is touchscreen-compatible.
+This can be used to enhance its warmth on super cold days or used on its own as a light running glove.
+When choosing a gear for more moderate temperatures, we often reached for this glove.
 You also can't go wrong with the price.
+“For the vast majority of ski days, especially in a more continental winter climate, these gloves are totally sufficient, and with the features and included liners, they're a great deal for the price,” our lead tester mentioned.

-With a lower price comes notable tradeoffs.
-For instance, these gloves are not wholly protective in super wet conditions.
+The lower price comes with its tradeoffs.
+For instance, although Dakine claims a DWR coating, these gloves are not the best in super wet conditions, as the exterior tends to absorb moisture.
+After completing the submersion test, one member of our test team noted: “I didn't feel moisture directly on my fingers, but the outer fabric soaks up water right away.”
 If you want something in a similar price range with more water resistance, check out the Burton Deluxe Gore-Tex.
-Both gloves rate middle of the pack for warmth.
+Both gloves rate in the middle of the pack for warmth.
 The Camino's fit with the included liner feels rather snug, so if you're on the fence, we recommend sizing up.
-These gloves are best for those who run warm and are seeking a low-priced glove.
-If you frequently find yourself with cold hands, we recommend a warm mitten like the Black Diamond Mercury Mitt or the Burton Gore-Tex Mitten.
+These gloves are best for those who run warm or live in slightly warmer climates and are seeking low-priced gloves for versatile use.
+If you frequently find yourself with cold hands, we recommend a warm mitten like the Black Diamond Mercury Mitt or the North Face Montana Mitten.

 Read more: Dakine Camino review